esa-esdl/esdl-core/doc/story2.rst

 .. code:: julia

-    c             = Cube("/Volumes/BGI/scratch/DataCube/v1/brockmann-consult.de/datacube/")
+    c             = Cube("/path/to/datacube/")
     cdata         = getCubeData(c,variable="SoilMoisture",latitude=(35,65), longitude=(-15,40));

 Here we demonstrate how to add a user-defined function that capitalizes on the DAT's capabilities.
 First, a function with the signature *xin* (input data), *xout* (output data), *maskin* (input mask), *maskout* (output mask) is defined.
-In this simple case the sample function *varianceTime* calculates the variance of a time series.
-Then @registerDATFunction macro is called , which creates a wrapper around the function and makes it applicable to a Cube object.
+In this simple case, the sample function *varianceTime* calculates the variance of a time series.
+Then @registerDATFunction macro is called, which creates a wrapper around the function and makes it applicable to a Cube object.

 .. code:: julia